nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 ***

-## Checklist
+## Checklist for Cooperations with CMML

 :bulb: Our department is only able to accept and process the samples if the following checklist is fulfilled:

 1. Read the [User regulation ("Nutzerordnung")](https://www.plant-biochemistry.hhu.de/facilities/metabolic-profiling/nutzerordnung).
 1. Setup a [DataHUB account](https://register.nfdi4plants.org)
 1. Access to your ARC.
-1. Fill out in the isa.investigations.xlsx the part INVESTIGATION CONTACTS with the mandatory information.
+1. __isa.investigations.xlsx__: Fill out the part INVESTIGATION CONTACTS with the mandatory information.
-1. Fill out in the isa.study/assay.xlsx the sample sheet.
+1. __isa.study/assay.xlsx__: Fill out the sample sheet.
 1. Labelling the samples with CMML-specific identifier
 1. Also let us know whether the samples should be stored after processing, picked up or whether they can be destroyed.